steveA1020/Ubuntu-Winboat/README.md

-Just click on the Link Above (Winboat install on Ubntu base) and you will see the procedure how to install winboat
+Just click on the Link Above (Winboat install on Ubuntu base) and you will see the procedure how to install winboat